nes-lab/shepherd-nova/docs/content/deployment.md

 For now (Mai 2025) the testbed was reshaped to mimic an elongated multihop mesh-network on the lower part of the office-floor.

+## Deployment

 Below is a screenshot of the [Campus-Navigator](https://navigator.tu-dresden.de/etplan/bar/02) with marked node-positions.

 ![cfaed floor with marked node-positions](../media/cfaed_floorplan_current.png)

 Most horizontal walls are concrete, while the walls between offices are drywall.

+## Link-Matrix

-The link-matrix of the Testbed looks like that:
+The link-matrix of the testbed looks like that:

 ```
 Tx⟍Rx     1     2     3     4     5     6     7     8     9    10    11